kvmani/tabular_ml/RUNNING_OFFLINE.md

 The script fetches the public sources (OpenML Titanic, UCI Adult) when network is available and rebuilds the curated files under `data/sample_datasets/`.

+> **Release gate:** verify `data/sample_datasets/titanic_sample.csv` is included in the artefact bundle.
+When the file is missing the backend reports HTTP 503 on `/data/datasets` and the UI pins a blocking notification until the bundle is repaired, preventing users from starting runs without the default sample.

 ## 8. Configuration references

 - Default settings: `config/config.yaml`